mor-1/evaluation-guide/content/evaluation-guide/use-cases.md

 While there are endless possibilities for what apps can be built with the platform, we at Mendix do have some advice on what you should not build in Mendix.

 If your application can already be bought off the shelf and provides 100% of the requirements you need, then Mendix suggests buying that off-the-shelf product.
 Buying such a solution is often more cost-effective (based on best practices) and it is faster to implement.
 Typically, these off-the-shelf solutions are available for traditional system-of-record applications (which have a low rate of change), because the processes are well-established, common to most organizations, and often subject to regulatory requirements.
+Mendix can extend any application or stay stand-alone.

 However, there are situations when the Mendix platform is a good fit even if the app that needs to be built is a traditional system of record.
-Section 1 {{% todo %}}[LINK TO SECTION 1: what types are a good fit]{{% /todo %}} describes the points when is Mendix is a good fit.
-Mendix can extend any application or stay stand-alone.
+For details, refer to [What Types of Projects Are a Good Fit for Mendix?](#good-fit) above.

 In addition to such systems of records, the Mendix Platform is not a good fit for building games or replacing full ESB solutions.